 hike: Kings Mountain

 The trail to the summit of Kings Mountain is steep – with 2,500 ft of elevation gain in 2.5 miles.
+At the top are expansive views of Oregon’s Coast Range.
+Don’t forget to sign the summit register!

 I’ve driven by this trailhead on Highway 6 countless times… on the way to the coast or to explore trails along the Wilson River.
 Kings Mountain and Elk Mountain are known as rugged, steep and difficult hikes so I didn’t think I’d ever do it.
 Until now.
 It pretty much matched what I expected in terms of being difficult, but it was do-able and I was surprised at how much I enjoyed it.
 The lower forest is full of giant ferns, which is pretty much my favorite type of forest, and the views from the top were better than I imagined.